thomasWeise/aitoa/book/metaheuristics/hillClimbing/README.md

 \text.block{definition}{causality}{Causality means that small changes in the features of an object (or candidate solution) also lead to small changes in its behavior (or objective value).}

 Local search exploits a property of many optimization problems called *causality*&nbsp;[@R1973ES; @R1994ES; @WCT2012EOPABT; @WZCN2009WIOD].
+If we have two points in the search space that only differ a tiny bit, then they likely map to similar schedules, which, in turn, likely have similar makespans.
-The idea is that if we have a good candidate solution, then there may exist similar solutions which are better.
+This means that if we have a good candidate solution, then there may exist similar solutions which are better.
 We hope to find one of them and then continue trying to do the same from there.

 ### Ingredient: Unary Search Operation for the JSSP {#sec:hillClimbingJssp1Swap}